 QMPs were all coded to be either true, false, or not applicable if not relevant for that measure (e.g. reporting results from a factor analysis for single item measures).
 For the analyses we calculated a ratio (both per QMP type and overall QMP) based on the number on the number of true responses divided by the number of responses coded to be applicable.

-After the initial coding, we made a small revision to the preregistered coding protocol, because 14 of the 20 QMP items were considered too stringent in some of their criteria for what constituted a QMP.
+After the initial coding, we made minor revisions to 14 of the 20 QMP items in the preregistered coding protocol, because they were considered too stringent in some of their criteria for what constituted a QMP.
 For example, in the initial protocol an example item had to be present within the article or protocol itself, or else this was counted as a QMP.
 In the revised protocol, references to online appendices with example items were also considered sufficient for this item.
-The analyses, tables and figures presented in this article are all based on the revised coding protocol, the equivalent results based on QMPs obtained with our initial protocol can be found in Appendix D.
+The analyses, tables and figures presented in this article are all based on the revised coding protocol, the results of the equivalent analyses based on QMPs obtained with our initial protocol can be found in Appendix D.

 Measure of Replication Success.